CyberSource/cybersource-plugins-oraclecxcommerce/documentation/payment-services/credit-card.md

 *Note:* The `scaEnabled` setting is applicable only if `Payer Authentication` is enabled.

-### Network Tokenization
+### Network Tokens

 A Network Token is a card scheme generated token, that represents customer card information for secure transactions that references a customer’s actual PAN.

-Before a MID can be enabled for Network Tokenization, it must be provisioned with a Token Requestor ID (TRID) for each card scheme.
+Before a MID can be enabled for Network Token, it must be provisioned with a Token Requestor ID (TRID) for each card scheme.
+Please contact your Cybersource representative or reseller to arrange for Network Tokens to be enabled on your Cybersource account.

 Plug-in would need to subscribe to the necessary webhook notifications and ingest them for changes to the card.
-Subscription is created automatically when Authorization is processed, while the Webhook Subscription feature is enabled.
+Webhook subscription to the Network Token life cycle updates is created when authorization is processed, while the Network Token Updates is enabled in the back office.

 The following describes the Network Token update process: